What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 Select your bank in the app

-Log in on your bank's page
+Log in on your bank's official page

 You are redirected to your bank's official login page.
 Your credentials go to your bank — Martia does not see them.
+SCA requires a second factor: SMS code, biometrics, or your banking app.

 That's it.
 No forms, no document scanning, no waiting for verification.
-The entire process happens in real time — because your bank is confirming your identity, not the app.
+The entire process happens in real time — because your bank is confirming your identity via SCA, not the app.
+For a detailed walkthrough with screenshots and security FAQs, see our step-by-step guide.

 Adam, założyciel Martia